-To get the most out of your stretches, warm up first with a 5-minute walk.
-To stretch, lie down.
+Always warm up with a 5-minute walk first.
+Lie down when you're ready to stretch your hamstring.
 Loop a bed sheet around your right foot.
-Use the sheet to help pull the straight leg up and stretch it.
+Use the sheet to help pull the straight leg up.
 Hold for 20 seconds, then lower the leg.
 Repeat twice.
 Then, switch legs.

-For more of a stretch: Lean forward, bending the right knee deeper.
-Don’t let the right knee go past your toes.
+For more of a stretch, lean forward and bend the right knee deeper -- but don’t let it go past your toes.

 Straight Leg Raise